mozilla-l10n/git-migration-faq/README.md

 # FAQ
 ## How can I get only my locale in the repository and not all locales
-Unlike svn, git does not allow cloning a subdirectory only from a repository, so you have to download the whole repository and you get to see the folders for all locales.
+Unlike SVN, Git does not allow cloning a subdirectory only from a repository, so you have to download the whole repository and you get to see the folders for all locales.

-The possibility to download a subdirectory only is called "sparse checkout".
-Relatively recent (>1.7) version of git allow performing a sparse checkout with a few command lines.
+The possibility to download a subdirectory only is called *sparse checkout*.
+Relatively recent (>1.7) versions of Git allow performing a sparse checkout with a few command lines.
 Here is how to do it:
 ```
  git clone https://github.com/mozilla-l10n/appstores --no-checkout
  cd appstores